h2oai/h2o-3/h2o-docs/src/product/howto/H2O-DevCmdLine.md

 ##H2O Options

 - `-h` or `-help`: Display this information in the command line output.
-- `-name <H2OCloudName>`: Assign a name to the H2O instance in the cloud (where `<H2OCloudName>` is the name of the cloud.
+- `-name <H2OCloudName>`: Assign a name to the H2O instance in the cloud (where `<H2OCloudName>` is the name of the cloud).
 Nodes with the same cloud name will form an H2O cloud (also known as an H2O cluster).
-- `-flatfile <FileName>`: Specify a flatfile of IP address for faster cloud formation (where `<FileName>` is the name of the flatfile.
+- `-flatfile <FileName>`: Specify a flatfile of IP address for faster cloud formation (where `<FileName>` is the name of the flatfile).
 - `-ip <IPnodeAddress>`: specifies IP for the machine other than the default `localhost`, for example:
     - IPv4: `-ip 178.16.2.223`
     - IPv6: `-ip 2001:db8:1234:0:0:0:0:1` (Short version of IPv6 with `::` is not supported.)
 Note: If you are selecting a link-local address fe80::/96, it is necessary to specify _zone index_ (e.g., `%en0` for `fe80::2acf:e9ff:fe15:e0f3%en0`) to select the right interface.
 - `-port <#>`: Specify a PORT used for REST API.
 The communication port will be the port with value +1 higher.
-- `-baseport` specifies starting port to find a free port for REST API, the internal communication port will be port with value +1 higher
+- `-baseport` specifies starting port to find a free port for REST API, the internal communication port will be port with value +1 higher.
 - `-network <ip_address/subnet_mask>`: Specify an IP addresses with a subnet mask.
 The IP address discovery code binds to the first interface that matches one of the networks in the comma-separated list; to specify an IP address, use `-network`.
 To specify a range, use a comma to separate the IP addresses: `-network 123.45.67.0/22,123.45.68.0/24`.
 For example, `10.1.2.0/24` supports 256 possibilities.
 IPv4 and IPv6 addresses are supported.
     - IPv4: `-network 178.0.0.0/8`
-    - IPv6: `-network 2001:db8:1234:0:0:0:0:0/48` (short version of IPv6 with `::` is not supported)
+    - IPv6: `-network 2001:db8:1234:0:0:0:0:0/48` (short version of IPv6 with `::` is not supported.)
 - `-ice_root <fileSystemPath>`: Specify a directory for H2O to spill temporary data to disk (where `<fileSystemPath>` is the file path).
 - `-flow_dir <server-side or HDFS directory>`: Specify a directory for saved flows.
 The default is `/Users/h2o-<H2OUserName>/h2oflows` (where `<H2OUserName>` is your user name).
 - `-nthreads <#ofThreads>`: Specify the maximum number of threads in the low-priority batch work queue (where `<#ofThreads>` is the number of threads).
 The default is 99.